 What can you do now?

-While we are all waiting for an effective vaccine or treatment for this novel coronavirus, you can take steps to protect yourself, your family, and your community.
+While we are all waiting for wider distribution of the vaccines for the prevention of COVID, there are steps you can take to protect yourself, your family, and your community.
 Remember to practice social distancing when you are out of the house—avoid large groups of people and stay at least six feet away from others.
 Wear a face mask in public and wash your hands frequently.